top of page

 At the bar, Joe slid him a shot of whiskey.
 He drank.
 Joe poured another.
 He drank again.

 At 2:00 a.m., Perry stumbled into the street.
 A car swerved.
 A horn blared.
-He cursed the sky, the road, the whole world.
+Perry cursed the sky, the road—the whole world.

-Then he collapsed onto the sidewalk and stared up at a streetlight, mistaking it for the moon.
+He collapsed onto the sidewalk and stared up at the streetlight, mistaking it for the moon.

-He closed his eyes and let the noise pass over him.
+He closed his eyes and let the noises pass over him.

 Perry pushed through the crowd and caught his shoulder.